Angelfood McSpade: Characterization

 Angelfood McSpade is a satirical portrayal of a stereotypical black woman.
 She is depicted as a large, bare-breasted tribeswoman, dressed in nothing but a skirt made out of palm tree leaves.
 She is drawn with big lips, golden rings around her neck and in her ears, huge breasts, large round buttocks and speaks jive.
 Her name references angelfood cake and the racial slur "spade".

 According to the second issue of Zap Comix, she has been confined to "the wilds of darkest Africa", because "civilization would be threatened if she were allowed to do whatever she pleased!"
 It is not clear whether she was born in Africa or born in the United States and then sent to Africa.
 Her type of clothing suggests she is African, but her jive talk suggests she is from the United States.

 Angelfood is depicted as a nymphomaniac and open to sexual intercourse.
-In many of her stories she is accompanied by Snoid, another of Crumb's characters who is portrayed as "a short-statured asshole" known for "his fetishes, sex cravings, and disdain for materialism".
+In many of her stories, she is accompanied by Snoid, another of Crumb's characters who is portrayed as "a short-statured asshole" known for "his fetishes, sex cravings, and disdain for materialism".
 Policemen prevent other sexually aroused men from meeting Angelfood.
-In a later story three men bring her to the United States and promise to "civilize" her.
-There she is told to lick toilets clean in order to gain success.
+In a later story, three men bring her to the United States and promise to "civilize" her.
+There, she is told to lick toilets clean in order to gain success.
 While she does this, the men push her head inside the toilet and violate her.

 She is very naïve and easily abused or even raped by the horny men who surround her, though, being a nymphomaniac, she is not bothered by this.
 Often, she is vulnerable to assault while being asleep or unconscious.
 Angelfood has a tendency to walk bare-breasted, even in cities.
 However, no one seems to stop her from walking around half-naked.
-In another story she saves two boys, Chuck and Bob, from being eaten by members of her own tribe.
+In another story, she saves two boys, Chuck and Bob, from being eaten by members of her own tribe.
 They flee from the tribe to the U.S., where she spends a night with the boys and afterward goes to the hairdresser.
 When she returns, she has bleached her skin, changed her hair and clothing, and learned fluent English, much to the disappointment of the two boys.
-In another story she asks Hugh Hefner if she can become a Playboy Bunny, but when Hefner sees her in the outfit he can not resist laughing.
+In another story, published in Playboy magazine, she asks Hugh Hefner if she can become a Playboy Bunny, but when Hefner sees her in the outfit, he can not resist laughing.
 This makes her so angry that she attacks him.
-In the last panel she and Mr. Natural (who accompanied her) are kicked out of Hefner's office.
+In the last panel, she and Mr. Natural (who accompanied her) are kicked out of Hefner's office.

 The character was featured regularly during Crumb's late 1960s and early 1970s output.
 In later comics her appearances became less frequent, and finally after 1971 Crumb stopped using the character in his comics altogether.